 Reduction in the amount of benefit paid to employment and support allowance (ESA) claimants in the work-related activity group

-Since 3 April 2017, disabled adults (including young disabled people) who claim ESA and who are placed in the work-related activity group (WRAG) will receive the same rate of benefit as those claiming Jobseeker's Allowance.This amounts to a cut of almost £30 per week for the over 25s and to a cut of £44 for the under 25s.
+Since 3 April 2017, disabled adults (including young disabled people) who claim ESA and who are placed in the work-related activity group (WRAG) will receive the same rate of benefit as those claiming Jobseeker's Allowance.This amounts to a cut of almost £30 per week.

 The WRAG consists of people who have been assessed as being unfit to work but who are expected to undertake activities with a view to making them work-ready over time.

 This cut will only apply to new claims that are treated as made after that date and not to existing claimants.
 It will also not affect the most severely disabled ESA claimants who fall into the ESA 'support group' rather than the WRAG.

 This cut will also apply to disabled adults who claim Universal Credit on the basis that they are incapable of work rather than ESA.

 Introduction of the 'youth obligation' and restricting help with rent for 18-21 year olds